BA in Animation

 Learn how to animate the next Portal video game with our exciting new animation course in partnership with Pulse College

 This degree in Animation (QQI Level 7) is taught by leaders in creative media education, Pulse College, and allows students to take their first steps to becoming professional animators.
+This programme is delivered in partnership with Pulse College.

 Why study Animation at Griffith College?